Keywords; tennis elbow, thoracic outlet syndrome, inter scalene triangle, cervical facet syndrome.

 What is it and what stretches and exercises are available?

-In tennis elbow , the muscles of the outer part of the elbow have been presumed to be the primary site of the problem.
+In this nuggety condition, the muscles of the outer part of the elbow have always traditionally been presumed to be the primary site of the problem.

-However, it is well known that this condition can be extremely resistant to conventional treatment, the primary cause of the condition often not being just repetitive use of the arm but a chiropractic subluxation in the lower neck, or inter scalene triangle.
+However, it is well known that this condition can be extremely resistant to conventional treatment, the primary cause is often not just repetitive use of the arm but a chiropractic subluxation in the lower neck, or inter scalene triangle.

-Strike out "itis" in lateral epicondylitis and write "osis".
+Strike out the inflammatory itis in lateral epicondylitis and write osis in its stead.
 Read more about why further down the page.

-Thus it comes as no surprise that researchers report in the Journal of Hand Surgery (2008;33) that:
+Thus it comes as no surprise that researchers report in a journal of hand surgery that cortico steroid injections did not affect the apparently self limiting course of tennis elbow.